Cowing & Co 1859

 late 1940's Alabama Coon was sold to Ipswich, Massachusetts, and name changed back to CITIZEN #1.

-1955-? engine ending up in Freedom Land, NY. then went to the Roth Steel Co., of Syracuse, NY and then to Tuolumne County, California.
+1955-68 Engine ending up in Freedom Land, NY. then went to the Roth Steel Co., of Syracuse, NY.

 1970, 71, 72 Grand Champion in Standard, CA. Pickering Fire Brigade.

 Most of the information for the above historical sketch came form the publication entitled "Cowing & Co.
 A story of their Fire Engines" published by the Seneca Falls Historical Society.
-This publication is available for purchase in the HJUSA General Store.
+(Unless otherwise stated)

 This page is created for the benefit of the public by